St John the Baptist NS

 The school’s procedures for noting and reporting bullying behaviour are as follows:

-· All staff must keep a written record of any incidents witnessed by them or notified to them.
-A copy of this report must be added to the file in the principal’s office.
-All incidents must be reported to the relevant teacher
+● All staff must complete the Antibullying Reporting Form for any incidents witnessed by them or notified to them.
+A copy of this report must be added to the child/children’s Aladdin file.

-· While all reports, including anonymous reports of bullying must be investigated and dealt with by the relevant teacher, the relevant teacher must keep a written record of the reports, the actions taken and any discussions with those involved regarding same
+● While all reports, including anonymous reports, of bullying must be investigated and dealt with by the relevant teacher, the relevant teacher must complete the relevant form, recording the issue, the actions taken and any discussions with those involved regarding same

-· The relevant teacher must inform the principal of all incidents being investigated.
+● The relevant teacher must inform the principal, in person, of all incidents being investigated.

-· If it is established by the relevant teacher that bullying has occurred, the relevant teacher must keep appropriate written records which will assist his/her efforts to resolve the issues and restore, as far as is practicable, the relationships of the parties involved.
+● If it is established by the relevant teacher that bullying has occurred, the relevant teacher must keep the reporting form updated and his/her efforts to resolve the issues and restore, as far as is practicable, the relationships of the parties involved.

-· All records must be retained by the relevant teacher and a copy of the records added to the file in the principal’s office.
+● All forms must be retained by the relevant teacher and a copy of the reporting form added to the Aladdin file.

 Established intervention strategies